 In a serverless environment, applications are not running constantly.
 Instead, they are turned off between requests, and the provider activates the necessary resources only when a request is received to respond.

 Cold start occurs when a function is executed for the first time or after a period of inactivity, and the cloud provider needs to provision a new container.
-This situation can cause a delay in response time, adding a few seconds of delay to code execution.
-In the modern world, it can be problematic for applications that require low latency.
+This situation can cause a delay in response time, which was historically one of the main criticisms of serverless for latency-sensitive workloads.

 Debugging